Last Updated on March 20, 2021 by Julia Wilson

 Try different types of bowls

-Some cats prefer a wide, shallow water bowl, others prefer one that is deeper.
+Some cats prefer a wide, shallow water bowl, others prefer a deeper one.
 Experiment with different types of water bowl to find out what your cat prefers.
 Also, cats can often be fussy when it comes to plastic water bowls, which can make the water taste different.
 Try switching to a glass or porcelain bowl instead.
 I also think that a thick porcelain bowl helps to keep the water cooler in the summer months.

 Think about your choice of location